1.0 Elements of Addressing

 When distribution is to be made to each active possible delivery on city carrier routes or to each Post Office boxholder at a Post Office with city carrier service, the addressee’s name; mailing address; and city, state, and ZIP Code may be omitted from the address only on pieces mailed as official matter by agencies of the federal government (including mail with the congressional frank prepared under 703.6.0); any state, county, or municipal government; and the governments of the District of Columbia, the Commonwealth of Puerto Rico, and any U.S. territory or possession listed in 608.2.0.
 The requirement for distribution to each stop or Post Office boxholder may be modified for congressional mail under 703.6.0.
 The following also applies:

-Mailers must prepare letter-size pieces in trays.
-Mailers must prepare flat-size pieces and irregular parcels in carrier route bundles in sacks or directly on pallets.
-Bundles, sacks, or trays may be placed on 3-digit, 5-digit, or 5-digit scheme pallets under 705.8.10.
-In addition to the required simplified address, each bundle must bear a facing slip showing the desired distribution (for example, 5-digit ZIP Code and route number) or the top piece of each bundle must include the route number and ZIP Code.
+[1-22-23] Mailers must prepare letter-size pieces in trays.
+Mailers must prepare flat-size pieces in carrier route bundles in sacks, flat trays, or directly on pallets.
+Mailers must prepare irregular parcels in carrier route bundles in sacks or directly on pallets.
+Bundles, sacks, or trays may be placed on SCF, 3-digit, 5-digit, or 5-digit scheme pallets under 705.8.10.
+In addition to the required simplified address, each bundle must bear a facing slip showing the desired distribution (for example, 5-digit ZIP Code and route number), or the top piece of each bundle must include the route number and ZIP Code.
 Mailers may obtain delivery statistics for routes as described in 509.1.0.
 The following also applies: